In-Office Ultrasound in Jackson & Flowood MS

 Ultrasounds are also used in the second trimester, approximately 20 weeks) to evaluate the baby’s anatomy.
 The brain, heart, kidneys, bladder, extremities, and spine are all imaged.
 Although ultrasound is not perfect, a normal anatomy survey increases the probability that the baby does not have any major birth defects.
 However, there are some structures, such as skin, that cannot be imaged.
 The anatomy survey will also evaluate gender.
 An additional ultrasound can be obtained earlier in pregnancy (approximately 16 weeks) to look at fetal gender, although this is not a medically indicated exam

 Additional ultrasounds might be ordered separately if your healthcare provider suspects a complication or problem related to your pregnancy.
+If you have questions about our OB-GYN services, please call us today.

 See Also: 7 Things You Should Never Do Before Seeing Your Doctor